gobanos/cargo-aoc/README.md

 ## Install `cargo aoc`

-Boot a terminal and install the program using `cargo install aoc`
+Boot a terminal and install the program using `cargo install cargo-aoc`

 ## Setting up